-The existing Riparian Corridor and Wetlands Protection Ordinance sets forth rules and regulations to limit development activities in order to achieve long-term watershed protection, to protect water quality, maintain open space, and prevent erosion.
-The Riparian Ordinance currently requires the following development setbacks: 50' from each side of a perennial stream.
-30'(minimum) from each side of an intermittent or ephemeral stream 100' from the high water mark of a lake, wetland, estuary, lagoon or natural body of standing water
+Implementation Details: The existing Riparian Corridor and Wetlands Protection Ordinance sets forth rules and regulations to limit development activities in order to achieve long-term watershed protection, to protect water quality, maintain open space, and prevent erosion.
+The Riparian Ordinance currently requires the development to be located outside of riparian woodlands, outside of ephemeral streams, 30' from intermittent streams, 50' from perennial streams, and 100' from the high water mark of a lake, wetland, estuary, lagoon or natural body of standing water.
+The ordinance also requires "buffers" from arroyos within the urban / rural services line, riparian woodlands, and other woody vegetation.

 Measurable Goals: Inspect sites twice yearly during construction to verify compliance with riparian setbacks.
 Issue non-compliance letters to applicants if violations occur, and track the number issued per year.
 Evaluate effectiveness of erosion and sediment control measures indicated on the plans and commonly used on construction sites, and modify as necessary.
 Report on required BMPs.
-Annually report on the number of Riparian Exceptions granted by the County to the Riparian and Wetlands Protection Ordinance as well as the number of times the ordinance is applied to a new development or redevelopment project.
+Annually report on the number of exceptions, exemption or variances granted by the County to the Riparian and Wetlands Protection Ordinance as well as the number of times the ordinance is applied to a new development or redevelopment project.
 Include a description of any Exception and the rationale for the Exception.
 Compile the descriptions and make them publicly available.
 Provide the Regional Water Quality Control Board with notification at least 30 days prior to the issuance of any major Exception, and the rationale for its issuance, as a sole correspondence.

-Status: From July 2010 through June 2011, 255 building permits were reviewed by County Planning Department resource planning staff.
+Status: From July 2011 through June 2012, 244 building permits were reviewed by County Planning Department resource planning staff.
 Inspections conducted to date indicate that all of the projects permitted are in compliance with the required riparian setbacks.
 No violations occurred, and no non-compliance letters were issued.